Benzocaine (On the skin)

-- To use the gel, first dry the affected area as much as possible.
+- Gel: First dry the affected area as much as possible.
 Apply a thin layer of gel and wait 60 seconds while it dries into a smooth film coating.
-Do not try to peel off the film coating.
-The film coating should stay on your skin until it falls off without your help.
-If you must remove the film coating, first apply another coat of gel, and then wipe the skin area with a damp gauze pad or tissue.
+Do not peel off or remove the film coating.
+The coating will fall off on its own.

-- To use the pad (wipe) or swab, open the package according to the directions.
-When treating a bee sting, remove the stinger before using the medicine.
+- Pad or swab: Open the package according to the directions.
+When treating a bee sting, remove the stinger before you use the medicine.
 Wipe the pad or swab across the affected skin area.

 - Ask your doctor if you should cover your treated skin with a bandage.
-If you do this, be sure to let the medicine dry before putting the bandage on.
+Let the medicine dry before you put the bandage on.

 - Store the aerosol spray at room temperature, away from heat or fire.
 Store the cream, gel, liquid, or ointment at room temperature, away from heat and direct light.
 Do not freeze.

 Drugs and Foods to Avoid